Boater Exam Online

 - You operate your powered boat in Canadian waters for more than 44 consecutive days or,

 - You operate a powered boat that is licensed or registered in Canada

 If your boat is not registered in Canada, and you operate your boat in Canadian waters for less than 45 consecutive days, then these regulations do not apply to you and you do not need to take the Canadian Boater Exam®.
 If you feel you will need your Canadian boater card during your visit to Canada, your best option is to complete the Boater Exam® online prior to your arrival.

 For a complete list of regulations, proof of competency requirements, and who needs to take the Canadian Boater Exam® please consult the Transport Canada Boating Safety website.

-The Boater Exam® can be taken online or in a classroom setting.
-The online exam is intended for more experienced boaters, so novice boaters are encouraged to take an approved boating safety course prior to attempting the online Boater Exam®.
+The Boater Exam® can be taken online; the online exam is intended for more experienced boaters, so novice boaters are encouraged to take an approved boating safety course prior to attempting the online Boater Exam®.
 Although taking a boating course is not required, it is strongly encouraged to do so.
-For a complete list of classroom courses in your area, please visit classroom.boaterexam.com (the Boater Exam® can also be taken online if no courses are available in your area).

 Boaters should note that a Pleasure Craft Operator Card (PCOC) can only be issued after the successful completion of a Transport Canada approved Boater Exam®.
 Once obtained the Boater’s Operator Card is good for life.
 Those caught without the card face a $250 fine regardless of size of boat, engine horsepower or age.